A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Lab Setup Guide/README.md

 ## Step 9: Loggin to the machines with the domain users created

-- To log in to the machines use the domain credentials that were created.
+- To log in to the machines, use the created domain credentials.
 - Pepper machine

   ![image](https://github.com/user-attachments/assets/ad7f318c-d0e5-4757-a408-e89794e36d30)